State of Georgia Income Tax Georgia State Income Tax - Tax Year 2012

 e-Filing: Submit Your Georgia Tax Return Online

-You can save time and money by electronically filing your Georgia income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Georgia income tax directly with the .
 Benefits of e-Filing your Georgia tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 Georgia allows all filers, resident and nonresident, to file their Form 500 electronically using the Georgia eFile system.
 You don't need to notify Georgia that you're planning on e-filing directly - your IRS intent to eFile will be sufficient.
 If you have a simple tax return, you can eFile for free by using one of the companies in Georgia's Free Fila Alliance to prepare your taxes - details are available on the Department of Revenue's eFile website.